Air India: Post privatisation (2022–present)

 After the airline's acquisition, Tata Group began discussions on bringing the other airlines, including Vistara and AirAsia India, where it held a stake, under a unified umbrella.
 In November 2022, Air India acquired AirAsia's stake in AirAsia India, renamed it AIX Connect and announced plans to merge it with Air India Express.
 On 29 November 2022, Air India announced the merger with Vistara by March 2024 with Singapore Airlines which owns a 49% stake in Vistara getting a 25% stake in the newly formed airline.
 Vistara brand would be discontinued post the merger and the brand will operate under the Air India name.
 The National Company Law Tribunal approved the merger between Air India and Vistara on 6 June 2024, followed by Singapore Airlines' FDI approval by the Indian government on 30 August 2024.
 On 12 November 2024, the merger between Vistara and Air India was completed.

 On 15 September 2022, the Tata Group announced Vihaan, a five-year transformation goal aimed at restructuring and transforming Air India in phases.
 As part of the plan, Air India announced flights to additional international destinations.
 The route expansion was supported by improving air-worthiness of existing fleet and leasing aircraft from other airlines.
 On 14 February 2023, Air India announced an order for 470 aircraft consisting of 250 from Airbus and 220 from Boeing at a cost of US$70 billion, which set the record for the world's largest aircraft order at the time.
 On 10 August 2023, the airline announced a rebranding exercise named "Vista" with a new livery and logo.
 On 1 January 2024, Air India announced that it will begin operating its first Airbus A350 aircraft on domestic routes from 22 January 2024 before expanding to international destinations.

-As of July 2024, Air India is "consolidating its cargo operations" and plans to start a separate entity or a subsidiary like Air India Cargo to handle cargo operations with dedicated freighters.
+In July 2024, Air India was reported to be "consolidating its cargo operations" and plans to start a separate entity or a subsidiary like Air India Cargo to handle cargo operations with dedicated freighters.
 There has been a 30% increase in the cargo revenues of the Air India Group in FY22-24.
 The cargo volume is expected to increase to 2.5 million tonnes by 2027.
 Air India is also developing a "mother software" to handle cargo data and revenue management.
 The airline is streamlining its cargo operations for optimisation of cargo handling.
 The airline has initiated a programme to "onboard, engage and expand with regional, national and global customers".

 In September 2024, Air India announced a $400 million refurbishment programme to modernise 67 of its older aircraft.
 The programme will commence with the overhaul of 27 narrow-body Airbus A320neo planes, followed by 40 wide-body Boeing aircraft.